qiuqiangkong/audio_understanding/README.md

 | ASR                 | LibriSpeech (size: 1,000 h) | ![librispeech](https://github.com/user-attachments/assets/e8b1edef-0bc6-4772-a4a8-7462380e7dd1) | <video src=https://github.com/user-attachments/assets/f14973a9-8d2a-4658-929f-b9d71ed9d216> | there ' s iron they say in all our blood and a grain or two perhaps is good but his he makes me harshly feel has got a little too much of steel anon |

 ### 1.3 Audio Caption

+To train an audio caption system, users need to do download the Clotho dataset (7.3 GB, 24 hours)

 ```bash
 bash ./scripts/download_clotho.sh
 ```